Hybrid Diffusion for Simultaneous Symbolic and Continuous Planning: Experimental Evaluation

 \subsection{Simulated Task Suite}

 To assess the capabilities of each method, we develop a set of simulated robotic tasks to benchmark planners for long-horizon tasks that require both precision and complex decision-making.
-The task suite stands in contrast to existing benchmarks for robotic imitation learning~\cite{mandlekarWhatMattersLearning2021, chiDiffusionPolicyVisuomotor2023b}, which often focus on evaluating policies for relatively short-horizon tasks.
-Related are benchmarks focusing on sequential task execution, such as CALVIN~\cite{meesCALVINBenchmarkLanguageConditioned2022} and Franka Kitchen~\cite{gupta_relay_2019}, which test whether the policy can perform an arbitrary sequence of skills.
+To benchmark planning performance, we form the tasks as open-loop planning problems, giving only the initial observation of the environment, and roll out the generated plan in full before checking for successful completion.
+The task suite stands in contrast to existing benchmarks for robotic imitation learning~\cite{chiDiffusionPolicyVisuomotor2023b}, which often focus on evaluating policies for relatively short-horizon tasks in a closed-loop environment.
+Benchmarks focusing on sequential task execution, such as CALVIN~\cite{meesCALVINBenchmarkLanguageConditioned2022} and Franka Kitchen~\cite{gupta_relay_2019}, test whether the policy can perform an arbitrary sequence of skills.
 However, in this setup, the policy is given a predetermined task sequence, which differs from our setup, where the planner itself must infer a sequence of actions to reach a goal state.
 All tasks utilize an X-Arm robotic manipulator, and the planner is tasked with controlling the end-effector position and gripper opening.
 See Fig. \ref{fig:sim_tasks} for an illustration of the tasks.

-\paragraph{X-Arm Sorting} Three blocks are initialized in three slots on the table in random order, and the task is completed when all the blocks are sorted, each in its designated slot.
+\paragraph{X-Arm Sorting} Blocks are initialized in slots on the table in random order, and the task is completed when all the blocks are sorted in different slots.
 The reward is based on the number of blocks in their correct place, with 100\% indicating a fully sorted state.
-To ensure complete correspondence between the discrete and continuous plans in the dataset, we collect 200 demonstrations using a scripted planner based on an in-place sorting algorithm.
-Using Cycle sort~\cite{haddon_cycle-sort_1990}, the demonstrator swaps two blocks using an auxiliary slot as temporary storage.
+We collect 200 demonstrations using a scripted planner based on an in-place sorting algorithm, Cycle sort, where the demonstrator swaps two blocks using an auxiliary slot as temporary storage.
 We concurrently log the corresponding discrete sequences using a vocabulary consisting of \textit{Block Identifiers:} \( \{A, B, C\} \), \textit{Actions:} \( \{\text{Pick up}, \text{Place}\} \), and \textit{Slot IDs:} \( \{\text{Slot }1,\dots \text{Slot }3\}\).
-In addition to the challenge of determining a valid symbolic plan, the initial position of the blocks is randomized within each slot.
-Therefore, the models must also construct a kinematically feasible continuous plan.
-For example, the planner must create a motion that picks up the block at the correct location within each slot.
+In addition to the challenge of determining a valid symbolic plan, the initial position of the blocks is randomized within each slot, and models must further construct a kinematically feasible continuous plan.

 \paragraph{Arrange Blocks} Three blocks are placed randomly anywhere at the table, and the planner is tasked to place the blocks in each slot.
 The demonstrations are collected using a scripted planner that randomly matches blocks to slots, creating highly multimodal demonstrations.
 Full reward is given when all slots are filled with a block.